BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 - The documentation is generated from docstrings in the source code

-- Before writing your own documentation, take some time to study the documentation of the existing code, and try to emulate the same style
+- Before writing your own documentation, take some time to study the documentation of the existing code and emulate the same style

-- As a general rule, aim to describe not only what the code does, but also why , including the rationale for any design choices that may not be obvious
+- Describe not only what the code does, but also why, including the rationale for any design choices that may not be obvious

 - Provide examples wherever this helps explain usage patterns

 Docstring guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-A docstring is mandatory for all of the following entities in the source code , except
-when they are protected/private (i.e. the name starts with a leading _ character):
+- A docstring is mandatory for all of the following entities in the source code, except when they are protected/private (i.e. the name starts with a leading _ character):

     - modules

     - classes

     - functions/methods

     - properties

-- atributes
+    - attributes

-- (From PEP 8): Docstrings are not necessary for non-public methods, but you should
-have a comment that describes what the method does.
+- Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does (PEP 8)

-- Docstrings must follow the reStructuredText syntax (i.e., the default syntax for
+- Docstrings must follow the reStructuredText syntax, the default syntax for Sphinx
-Sphinx)

 - Write docstrings for functions and methods in the imperative style, e.g.,